MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

         Replace `<Name>` and `<N.N.N.N>` with the name and version of the Extension V1 as it appeared in the previous step.
 For `<TenantID>`, in single-tenant deployments, you either specify `default`or you omit the `–Tenant` parameter.

         This will upgrade the V1 extensions.

+        If you installed a newwer version you can unpublish the old version now.
-    4. For each Extension V2 that you want to upgrade, run these commands:
+    4. For each V1 Extension that you want to upgrade to a V2 Extension, run these commands:

         ```
         Sync-NAVApp -ServerInstance <ServerInstanceName> -Name <Name> -Version <N.N.N.N>
         Start-NAVAppDataUpgrade -ServerInstance DynamicsNAV -Name ProswareStuff -Version <N.N.N.N>
         ```
         This will upgrade the V2 extensions.

+        You can unpublish the V1 extension.

 <!--
 7. Upgrade V2 extensions that are currently installed: